romeoyankee/Microwave-Imaging/Readme.txt

-1. Read the given IEEE paper thoroughly to gain understanding of the concept and the code.
+1. Read the below IEEE paper thoroughly to gain understanding of the concept and the code.
 Fig 5 is implemented in the attached code.

   N. Joachimowicz, C. Pichot and J. P. Hugonin, "Inverse scattering: an iterative numerical method for electromagnetic imaging," in IEEE Transactions on Antennas and Propagation, vol. 39, no. 12, pp. 1742-1753, Dec.
 1991.